jdraines/vertagus/README.md

   `toml`, and you declare your package version in that document.
 Vertagus calls these documents "manifests".
 - You are using a source control manager (scm) like [git](https://git-scm.com/) to manage your code's changes.
 - You would like to use your scm's tag feature to track versions.
-So, for example, if your package version is `1.0.2` currently, you'd like your scm to tag this point in your code's history with something like `1.0.2` (thogh you can customize the format some.)
+So, for example, if your package version is `1.0.2` currently, you'd like your scm to tag this point in your code's history with something like `1.0.2` (though you can customize the format some.)

 What it does